 #4 – Transfer Pricing

-In today’s world of globalization, many companies open their branches in various parts of the world.
-Transfer pricing is monitored by a policy called Arm’s Length Pricing which advocates the fair-trade policy across the globe.
+In today’s world of globalizationGlobalizationGlobalization is defined as the extension of trade, commerce and culture of an economy across different nations., many companies open their branches in various parts of the world.
+A policy monitors transfer pricing called an Arm’s Length transactionAn Arm's Length TransactionAn arm's length transaction is one in which two parties operate independently and the price agreed between them (also known as the transfer price) is free of any influence.
+Pricing, which advocates the fair-trade policy across the globe.
 In simple words, it says that a related part or person should not avail good or services at a lower cost than the price at which it has been sold to an unrelated third party.

 #5 – Categorisation of Income

 Accounting considers all the receipts and payments for calculating the accounting profit.
-However, not all the receipts are related to business and the rate of tax differs depending on the type of receipt it is.
+However, not all receipts are related to business, and the rate of tax differs depending on the type of receipt it is.

-In table 1 the extract from accounting books is shown and in the second table shows how the tax accounting has to categorize the type of income as the Income taxes rates differ on types of Income.
+In table 1, the extract from accounting books is shown, and in the second table shows how tax accounting has to categorize the type of income as the Income-tax rates differ on types of income.

 - Statutory compliance adherence.